Southfields

-Southfields is a district of inner London located within the London Borough of Wandsworth, England, 5.6 miles (9 km) south-west of Charing Cross.
+Southfields is a district of inner London located within the London Borough of Wandsworth, England, 5.6 miles (9 km) south-west of Charing Cross, with a small portion of the area extending into the neighbouring London Borough of Merton.
 Southfields is mainly residential, historically a part of Wandsworth itself, and is divided between the SW18 and SW19 postcode areas.

 History

-Until the late 19th century Southfields was still fields, situated between the more developed villages of Wimbledon and Putney.
-Several of the former pathways through the fields form the routes of parts of today's road system, in particular Wimbledon Park Road and its continuation through Southfields Passage, which was the field path from Wimbledon to Wandsworth, Kimber Road and The Baulk, both of which were field paths and can be seen on old maps of the area.
+Until the late 19th century, Southfields remained open fields between the more developed villages of Wimbledon and Putney.
+Several former pathways through the fields form parts of today's road system, such as the historic path from Wimbledon to Wandsworth, which became Wimbledon Park Road and its continuation through Southfields Passage.
+Kimber Road and The Baulk were also field paths, visible on old maps of the area.

-When the District & London & South Western Railway from Wimbledon to Putney Bridge opened in June 1889, the area started to take off, with the first school opening a year later on Merton Road, another of the main thoroughfares that were formerly paths through fields.
+The opening of the District and London & South Western Railway from Wimbledon to Putney Bridge in June 1889 boosted development in the area.
+The first school opened a year later on Merton Road, another of the main thoroughfares that originated as field paths.

-The area, like others around it, has undergone significant change in the last few decades, with house prices rising accordingly.
-The history of Southfields has been researched and documented in Neil Robson's 1999 book Roomy Villas.

-The main residential areas of Southfields are the "Southfields Triangle" and "The Grid".
+The main residential areas of Southfields are known as the "Southfields Triangle" and "The Grid."

-The "Southfields Triangle" is a series of roads and streets that (somewhat) resemble a triangle.
-It covers the area from Standen Road in the south (bordering on the historic Coronation Gardens) up to Granville Road in the north, and Pulborough Road in the west across to Merton Road in the east.
-The "Southfields Triangle" consists almost entirely of Victorian and Edwardian houses.
-In 1904, the Frame Foods babyfood company opened its factory in Standen Road.
-The building is in a distinctive art nouveau style, with green ceramic tiles and the slogan 'Nourish and Flourish' on the exterior.
-The building is Grade II listed and has been converted into luxury flats.
-Standen Road was also the home of the Ault & Wiborg printing ink factory, and is the only street in the area where the some homes with south-facing gardens border Coronation Gardens, giving them a calm, rural feel.
+The "Southfields Triangle" is an area defined by roads and streets roughly forming a triangle.
+It extends from Standen Road in the south (bordering Coronation Gardens) to Granville Road in the north, and from Pulborough Road in the west to Merton Road in the east.
+The Triangle consists almost entirely of Victorian and Edwardian houses.
+In 1904, the Frame Foods baby food company opened a factory on Standen Road.
+The building, in a distinctive Art Nouveau style with green ceramic tiles and the slogan "Nourish and Flourish," is Grade II listed and has been converted into flats.
+Standen Road was also home to the Ault & Wiborg printing ink factory.
+Some homes with south-facing gardens bordering Coronation Gardens have a notably quiet character.